Carrosserie Vanvooren: 1930 to 1939

-Daste's car body building system became public at the Paris Motor Show in 1930 where it was identified as an important advance.
-Almost at once more than 40 European carriage builders acquired licenses to apply the Vanvooren/Daste patent.
+Daste's car body building system became public at the Paris Motor Show in 1930 where it was identified as an important advance; more than 40 European carriage builders quickly acquired licenses to apply the Vanvooren/Daste patent.
 In the same year at the London Motor Show the company's British agent, J. Smith & Co., exhibited three car bodies of this type constructed on Delage chassis, all three finished in an eye-catching two tone silver/black colour scheme, and which made a big impression.
 In Britain patent marketing was handled by a company called "Silent Travel" and most of the major auto-makers purchased licenses.

 Vanvooren caught the mood of the luxury car market in the 1930s, combining high quality standards with a careful combination of advanced style and conservative elegance.

 Work with Hispano-Suiza

 From the early years Vanvooren had worked closely with the luxury car maker Hispano-Suiza, whose French automobile factory was located in Bois-Colombes on the north-western edge of Paris, just a few hundred meters from Vanvooren's own factory.
 The fruitful collaboration between the two evolved during the 1930s into something comparable to the relationship developing at the same time in England between Rolls-Royce and Park Ward.
 In 1932 the collaborative nature of the relationship between the two businesses was further deepened when Marius Daste quit the top job at Vanvooren in order to take up an appointment as production direction with Hispano-Suiza.
 From 1932 Vanvooren provided the bodies for more than a third of Hispano-Suiza's output of HS26, K6 und J12 models.